stephaneerard/Symfony-Git-Helper/README.rst

     [--commit]			Commit the changes when using --submodule and we are in a git repository [--commit-message]		Commit message

+  git:pull			Pull a git repository
+    [--repositories]		The .repositories filepath
+    [--target]			The path target of the repository, overloads --repositories definition [--remote]			The remote to use, overloads --repositories definition [--branch]			The branch on remote to use, overloads --repositories definition

+  git:mpull			Massively pull repositories
+    [--repositories]		The .repositories filepath
+    names			The names of the repositories to pull

 * To install :